adns44/ovh-eco-autoorder/README.md

 ### Set up the API

 Create an API key [here](https://api.ovh.com/createToken/index.cgi?GET=/*&PUT=/*&POST=/*&DELETE=/*) and write down its information.
+> Note: Select the proper expiration.
+Best option is 30 days, avoid to use unlimited access, it is more secure if you recreate it every 30 days.
 Create a `.env` file to allow dotenv to read it and place the settings in here.
 ```
 OVH_ENDPOINT='ovh-eu'